 - Do you have the cash to pay taxes on the conversion?
 You’ll pay income taxes on any money you convert.
 If you move $100,000 into a Roth 401(k), and you’re in the 22% tax bracket, you’ll owe $22,000 in taxes.
 Make sure you have the cash to cover the tax bill.
 Don’t use money from your 401(k) to pay the taxes.
 If you do, you’ll miss out on years of compounding.
 And that will end up costing you a lot more than $22,000.

 How to Convert to a Roth 401k

-To start, know that not every company will allow you to convert your existing 401k balance to a Roth 401k.
-You need to check with your employer to see if this is an even an option.
-If not, just change your contributions so that new investments go into the new type of account rather than your original 401k.
+Not every company allows employees to convert an existing 401(k) balance to a Roth 401(k).
+You need to check with your employer to see if this is even an option.
+If not, just change your contributions so that new investments go into the new type of account rather than into your original 401(k).

-As with IRA conversions, you will owe income tax on the amount you are converting from a tax-deferred investment (Traditional 401k) to a post-tax investment (Roth 401k).
-You may need to speak with an investment adviser to accurately calculate the tax hit you will take in the year of the conversion, but you can estimate on your own.
-If you are in the 25% marginal tax bracket, just multiple the amount you converting by 25%.
+As with IRA conversions, you’ll owe income tax on the amount you’re converting from a tax-deferred investment—your traditional 401(k)—to a Roth (401(k), a post-tax investment.
+You may need to speak with an investment advisor to accurately calculate the tax hit you’ll take in the year of the conversion, but you can estimate on your own.
+If you’re in the 22% tax bracket, just multiply the amount you’re converting by 22%.

-Once you have funds lined up to pay for the conversion, take the necessary steps to convert to a Roth 401k.
-Your employer or the plan company can provide the specific details on how to convert your account as it will be different from company to company.
+Once you have funds lined up to pay for the conversion, take the necessary steps to convert to a 401(k).
+Your employer or the plan company can provide the specific details on how to convert your account, as it will be different from company to company.

 That’s it!
-Continue to contribute to your new Roth 401k, stash extra money into a Roth IRA, and enjoy a tax-free retirement.
+Continue to contribute to your new Roth 401(k), stash extra money into a Roth IRA if you’re eligible, and enjoy a tax-free retirement.